Aorta Surgery

 Aorta surgery is serious because your aorta sends oxygen-rich blood from your heart to your whole body.
 Your body relies on a fully functional aorta.

-Like many things in medicine, aorta operations tend to go better when they aren’t delayed too long.
-For example, survival rates are good when you have surgery on an aneurysm before it ruptures.
+Like many things in medicine, aorta operations tend to go better when a surgeon performs scheduled elective surgery instead of emergency surgery.
+And survival rates are much better when you have surgery on an aneurysm before it ruptures.

 Procedure Details

-Depending on your situation, your provider can do your aortic surgery by:
+Depending on your situation, your provider can do aortic surgery by:

 • Splitting your breastbone (open-heart surgery).

-• Going through your blood vessels (minimally invasive or endovascular method).
+• Relining your artery with a stent graft by going through blood vessels in your groin (minimally invasive or endovascular method).

-Endovascular means that your surgeon performs your operation inside your body using thin, long tubes called catheters.
-Through small incisions in your groin, your provider uses the catheters to guide a stent graft through the blood vessels to the site of your aneurysm.
+Endovascular means that your surgeon performs your operation inside your body without large open incisions.
+Through small incisions or punctures in your groin, your provider uses the catheters to guide a stent graft through the blood vessels to the site of your aneurysm.

-An endovascular stent graft is a small, wire mesh tube (also called a scaffold) that reinforces the weak spot in your aorta.
+An endovascular stent graft is a tube made out of metal and covered with fabric (also called a scaffold) that reinforces the weak spot in your aorta.
 By sealing the area tightly with the artery above and below the aneurysm, the graft allows blood to pass through it without pushing on the aneurysm.

 Advantages of endovascular repair of thoracic aneurysms include:

-• Better option for people who aren’t candidates for open-chest surgery, which has higher risks.
+• Better option for people who aren’t candidates for open surgery, which has higher risks.

 Tell your provider about all of the medicines you take, even those without a prescription.
 They may ask you to stop taking some of them for a specific amount of time before surgery.

-Go to any appointments that your provider requires, such as for an electrocardiogram, imaging or bloodwork.
+Go to any appointments that your provider requires, such as for an electrocardiogram (EKG), imaging or bloodwork.
 This gives them valuable information they’ll need for your surgery.

 Ask someone to drive you to and from the hospital.
 You also may want someone to stay with you for the first few days after you get home from the hospital.